-The following limited changes to existing or approved nonresidential buildings or multifamily residences and property accessoriesaccessory structures are exempt in accordance with Rule 6.01 provided that: (1) No vegetated wetlands, naturally vegetated riverbanks or areas of land within fifty feet (50') currently naturally vegetated are altered or artificially illuminated; (2) All construction activity is located within existing or approved cleared areas, such as parking areas, lawns or cultivated fields; and (3) All construction activity is located outside of floodplains and at least 25 feet from any pond, marsh, swamp or wetlands complex and at least 50 feet from any flowing body of water or bog:
+The following limited changes to existing or approved nonresidential buildings or multifamily residences and property accessories are exempt in accordance with Rule 6.01 provided that: (1) No vegetated wetlands altered or artificially illuminated; (2) All construction activity is located within existing or approved cleared areas, such as parking areas, lawns or cultivated fields; and (3) All construction activity is located outside of floodplains and at least 25 feet from any pond, marsh, swamp or wetlands complex and at least 50 feet from any flowing body of water or bog:

-- A. Vertical addition limited to no more than one story with no expansion of the building footprint; - B. Foundation and enclosure limited, per lot, to no more than: one storage cooler, one dumpster, one equipment shed, or one garage, each of which is no larger than 600 square feet in footprint; - C. Attached exterior ramp; or - D. Alteration to an individual sewage disposal onsite wastewater treatment system approved in accordance with the DEM Rules Establishing Minimum Standards Relating to Location, Design, Construction and Maintenance-or Individual Sewage Disposal of Onsite Wastewater Treatment Systems.
+- A. Vertical addition limited to no more than one story with no expansion of the building footprint; - B. Foundation and enclosure limited, per lot, to no more than: one storage cooler, one dumpster, one equipment shed, or one garage, each of which is no larger than 600 square feet in footprint; - C. Attached exterior ramp; or - D. Alteration to an onsite wastewater treatment system approved in accordance with the DEM Rules Establishing Minimum Standards Relating to Location, Design, Construction and Maintenance of Onsite Wastewater Treatment Systems.